San Diego Grand Theft Auto Defense Lawyers

 Grand theft auto is known as a wobbler crime, meaning that it can either be charged as a misdemeanor or a felony.
 Grand theft auto tends to be filed as a misdemeanor if the value of the vehicle stolen was under $950.
 When charged as a misdemeanor, those convicted of this crime could face up to one year in county jail.
 If grand theft auto is prosecuted as a felony, the accused could face between 16 months and three years in state prison.

-At jD LAW, P.C., we know that many people charged with car theft or grand theft auto are innocent or made a simple mistake that they regret.
-If you have been charged with car theft or grand theft auto, call us today at (760) 630-2000 to speak to one of our qualified defense attorneys in a free consultation.
+At jD Law Criminal Defense Attorneys, we know that many people charged with car theft or grand theft auto are innocent or made a simple mistake that they regret.
+If you have been charged with car theft or grand theft auto, call us at (760) 630-2000 to speak to a qualified San Diego defense attorney who is a Board Certified Specialist in the area of criminal law.
 We know how to fight to get these charges reduced or dismissed, and we will work hard to protect your rights and freedom.

 Don’t Waste Any Time!